rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    To use the new server, change the database URL in your configuration file and restart the application.

    `cf restart APP-NAME`

+which will connect you to an instance of your application.
+If you have multiple instances running, you can use the -i option to choose which instance to connect to.
+This is a zero-based index; so the first instance is actually

+   <tt><strong>cf ssh APPNAME -i 0
+   </strong></tt>

+0. To make an external HTTP request to a <strong>specific instance</strong> of an application (the instance you are connected to via SSH), add a `X-CF-APP-INSTANCE` HTTP header.

+   That tells CF to redirect the request to a specific running instance of the app.

+0. First, get the instance index (substituing "web-app" with your own app short name):

+   <tt><strong>cf ssh web-app -i 0
+   </strong></tt>

+0. Get the GUID for the application:

+   <tt><strong>cf APPNAME \-\-guid
+   </strong></tt>

+0. Once you have both, you use them in a header for the external request.

+   <tt><strong>curl app.example.com -H "X-CF-APP-INSTANCE":"YOUR-APP-GUID:YOUR-INSTANCE-INDEX"
+   </strong></tt>

+   See the App Instance Routing section of the HTTP Routing topic for more information.

    ### Scaling